Blitz718/cs361/README.md

 	socket.send_string(f"{temperature}")

-## How to programmatically RECIEVE data from the microservice
+## How to programmatically RECEIVE data from the microservice

 **Step 1: Prepare for the response**
 Once a request is made, the server recieve the request, process the data, and send its reply through the established socket.
 Set up a new variable, and use the .recv_string() method on your socket variable.
 This will have the program wait and listen for the reply